 Like drugs and alcohol, certain things should not be mixed.
 Stress and drinking can be a similarly toxic combination that has unfortunately become normalized.
-Studies suggest that individuals who claim to have high levels of stress show a propensity toward using alcohol consumption to mask their worries.
-The Anxiety and Depression Association of America states that 15 million Americans suffer from social anxiety disorder, and one out of five of these sufferers also contend with alcoholism.
+Studies suggest that individuals who claim to have high levels of stress show a propensity toward using alcohol consumption to mask their worries, according to a report by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 How Does Drinking Alcohol Increase Stress Levels?

 An article for the Research Society on Alcoholism demonstrates that alcohol also places more stress on the body in physiological terms by increasing levels of cortisol, a hormone the body naturally generates when stressful events occur.
-Though cortisol can be beneficial in smaller increments, high levels of the hormone can have damaging consequences, including inflammation, spikes in blood sugar, high blood pressure, and reduced cognitive abilities.
+Though cortisol can be beneficial in smaller increments, high levels of the hormone can have damaging consequences, including inflammation, spikes in blood sugar, high blood pressure, and diminished cognitive abilities.
 The same study found that individuals who experience alcohol dependence or abuse display higher concentrations of cortisol during both inebriation and withdrawal.
 When the presence of cortisol throughout the body becomes chronic, individuals may suffer from central nervous system and organ damage.